- About Our Curriculum

-What is my place in the world?
-Exploring how local geographies shape our identity.
+How does Geography shape the UK?
+Exploring how the UK's Physical Geography has come to shape our people and places.
 Why do we migrate?
-Examining causes behind migration and evaluating representations of migrants.
+Examining causes behind migration and evaluating representations of migrants in the UK.
 What is weather?
 Explaining the atmospheric systems which cause our weather patterns.
-Do we live on an angry earth?
+Do we live on a hazardous Earth?
 Assessing tectonic plate movements and their impacts through Earthquakes.
 How do we use natural resources?
 Evaluating local to global use of resources and how we can approach sustainable systems.
 Do we live in an uneven world?
 Overcoming representations of rich versus poor to examine inequality.

-How does a river change as it travels towards the sea?
-Understanding the key physical systems which drive fluvial processes and their consequences.
-Who holds ‘The Almighty Dollar’?
+What shapes our coast?
+A study of the physical systems that shape our coast and the human intervention which seek to combat them.
+Globalisation: Where does our money go when we spend it?
 Evaluating the causes and impacts of globalisation and economic interconnection through following the global movement of ‘The Almighty Dollar’.
 How is our climate changing?
 An analysis of the causes, consequences, and futures of Climate Change.
-What does it mean to be ‘emerging’?
-An evaluation of the BRIC nations and their key human processes driving growth.
+Who are the emerging 'Superpowers'?
+An evaluation of the BRIC nations and their key human processes driving a new global role.
 Is water an unlimited resource?
 Examining the emergence of water insecurity in multiple contexts to evaluate human versus physical causes.
-What shapes our coast?
-A study of the physical systems that shape our coast and the human intervention which seek to combat them.
+How does a river change as it travels towards the sea?
+Understanding the key physical systems which drive fluvial processes and their consequences.